Nick Macarchuk

 Nick Macarchuk (born June 26, 1941) is a former men's college basketball head coach.
 He was the head coach at Canisius, Fordham, and Stony Brook.

-He was honored with the 1987 Norwich Native Son Award.

 Macarchuk earned A-10 coach of the year in 1999 when he coached the to a 12-16 (5-11) record after going 16-65 in the prior 3 seasons as the team tried to adjust to scholarship athlete competition in the A-10 after moving from the non-scholarship Patriot League.